 Then, this morning he came out to the living room, without a stitch of clothing on, asking, “Can you please help me?” as he turned to walk back down the hall.

-Stunned at his nakedness and the speed he was moving, I got up and followed close behind him.
+I was completed stunned that he was undressed and fidgeting like a nervous dog.
+I got up and followed close behind him.

-Through watching his gestures and seeing his nakedness, I (brilliantly) determined he needed to know where his clothes were.
+Through watching his gestures and seeing his nakedness, I concluded he needed to know where his clothes were.
 He was trying, without words, to ask me to help find his clothes.
 He did not know what to put on.

-He has been on this limited vocabulary track for some time, but, I must say, this was the first time he was in such a hurry to get dressed.
+He has been on this limited vocabulary track for some time.
+I must say, though, that this was the first time he was in such a hurry to get dressed.
+Maybe since he no longer remembers me, he feels quite ‘private’ about dressing.

 I usually put his clothes out the night before and he dresses himself in the morning.
 He has never asked me to help him find his clothes.
 But this day, he had no idea what he needed and where to find ‘it.’
 There is no pattern of how his memories fade…this time he happened to bundle his losses.

 A couple years ago, when he had elevated calcium, I had to help him dress.
-Back then, he needed my assistance for eating, walking, and dressing because the swelling was excessive, and the pain was great.
+Back then, he needed my assistance for eating, walking, and dressing, putting on socks and shoes, because the swelling was excessive, and the pain was great.

 But this is different.
 Most of the time, now, I notice he needs reminders/assistance – so much involving functional, procedural and emotional memories.